meghagaikwad059/DesignForge_Megha/README.md

 📌 Phase 2: Video Player (20–45 mins)
 After 25 minutes, the Like button transforms into a clock icon for 3 seconds.

-Tapping it opens a bottom sheet prompt:
+Tapping it opens a bottom sheet prompt Encouraging a break :

-🎈 Take a Quick Break

-🔕 Continue Watching
+Options to ‘Take a Quick Break’, ‘Keep Watching’, or ‘Extend Break’

 Includes an optional timer to auto-resume after 2 minutes.
+(This Continues after interval of 25 - 45 minutes/ We can add personal settings to change this timing according to user's choice)

-📌 Phase 3: Autoplay Interstitial (After 30 mins)
-Before the next video autoplays, a friendly modal appears:
+📌 Phase 3: Autoplay Interstitial (Between interval of 2 videos) Before the next video autoplays, a friendly Text appears:

-Encouraging a break

-Options to ‘Take a Quick Break’, ‘Keep Watching’, or ‘Extend Break’
+To rest up your eyes!!

 Acts as a stopping cue between autoplay transitions while preserving control.